Topic IndexLibrary Index

 Learning the signs of respiratory distress

-People having difficulty breathing often show signs that they are not getting enough oxygen, indicating respiratory distress.
-Below is a list of some of the signs that may indicate that a person is not getting enough oxygen.
-It is important to learn the signs of respiratory distress to know how to respond appropriately.
-Always consult your doctor for a diagnosis:
+People having trouble breathing often show signs that they are having to work harder to breathe or are not getting enough oxygen, indicating respiratory distress.
+Below is a list of some of the signs that may indicate that a person is working harder to breathe and may not be getting enough oxygen.
+It is important to learn the signs of respiratory distress to know how to respond.
+Always see a doctor for a diagnosis:

 Breathing rate.
-An increase in the number of breaths per minute may indicate that a person is having trouble breathing or not getting enough oxygen.
+An increase in the number of breaths per minute may mean that a person is having trouble breathing or not getting enough oxygen.

 Color changes.
 A bluish color seen around the mouth, on the inside of the lips, or on the fingernails may occur when a person is not getting as much oxygen as needed.
 The color of the skin may also appear pale or gray.